 - tiredness – get plenty of rest, but then it’s important to slowly increase your activity

-- swelling – to ease this, keep your leg raised when sitting and apply an ice pack wrapped in a tea towel
+- swelling – to ease this, keep your leg raised when sitting and use the cryocuff cold compress we gave you, or apply an ice pack wrapped in a tea towel

 - pain – take any painkillers we’ve prescribed until you’re pain free

 Here are a few things you can do to strengthen your knee, avoid damaging it and help your wound heal:

 - Keep your wound dry for 4–5 days afterwards, and use a waterproof dressing when you have a bath or shower